 The Ella Deloria Fellowship

-For a PDF of the application guidelines, click here.
+Please find a PDF of the fellowship announcement here.

 The Department of Anthropology is pleased to announce the Ella Deloria Undergraduate Research Fellowships: departmentally funded anthropological research fellowships for Columbia Anthropology majors pursuing fieldwork during the summer between their junior and senior years.
 Offered since 2010, the fellowships are intended for research in preparation for writing a senior thesis or in connection with an independent study project.
 Awards will be made based on the quality of an applicant's proposal as well as an applicant's preparation for the proposed research.
 Award resources permit fellowships of up to $1000 to approximately ten Anthropology juniors.